Gimme Back My Bullets

 Gimme Back My Bullets is the fourth studio album by American Southern rock band Lynyrd Skynyrd, released on February 2, 1976.
-It reached number 20 on the U.S. albums chart and was certified gold on January 20, 1981, by the RIAA.
+Produced by Tom Dowd, it reached number 20 on the U.S. albums chart and was certified gold on January 20, 1981, by the RIAA.

-The album was originally titled Ain't No Dowd About It, in tribute to the producer Tom Dowd whom the band idolized.
+Critical reception

-Record World said the title track had "a sinewy, guita -heavy number sound the group is most comfortable with," and said that "the beat is reminiscent of Bad Company and rocks with a stormy aggression."
+Record World said the title track had "a sinewy, guitar-heavy number sound the group is most comfortable with," and said that "the beat is reminiscent of Bad Company and rocks with a stormy aggression."

+Robert Christgau, who gave the album a positive review, stated: "Ronnie Van Zant may intend those bullets for 'pencil pushers' (which means not only me but you, I'll bet) but that's no reason to shoot him down.
+In fact, it's just the opposite—his attraction has always been the way he gets his unreconstructed say.
+Unfortunately, the music could use some Yankee calculation—from Al Kooper of Forest Hills, who I figure was good for two hooks per album, and Ed King of New Jersey, the guitarist turned born-againer whose guitar fills carried a lot more zing than three doodooing Honnicutts."